 - Dragon Age: Origins has the Blood Mage class type, which uses Cast from Hit Points types of magic (and not necessarily the caster's hit points).
 A Tevinter Imperium blood mage even uses his own ''henchmen'' as sacrifices, usually by making them explode with the words "A blood sacrifice!
 For power!"

 - "Reavers", a particularly dangerous type of warrior that become stronger through suffering and exhibit certain magical powers, are created by drinking the blood of dragons.
 There are entire cults that spring up around high dragons for this reason.

 - Grey Wardens themselves are created by drinking a special cocktail of darkspawn blood and lyrium, which makes them immune to the darkspawn taint for a few decades, anyway.
+It also gives them the ability to sense the darkspawn though the darkspawn can sense them as well.
 The Warden's Keep DLC also confirms that Grey Wardens can gain other abilities through their tainted blood.

 - In World of Warcraft death knights have power over blood.
 Those that specialize in it can apparently suck blood they've lost back inside them through Death Strike (or possibly drain it from their enemies into themselves, how it's supposed to work isn't entirely clear), create a "blood shield", boil the blood of the enemies, and create bloodworms to attack their enemies.
 Which burst from gorging themselves, healing nearby allies through a mechanism that appears to be showering them in other people's blood.
 All in all it's pretty Squicky.